venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_updown_aq.md

 \image html am263x_epwm_updown_aq.png "EPWM Asymetric Waveform with Independent Modulation using UP-DOWN-Count mode"

 # External Connections

-- For AM263X-CC or AM263PX-CC or AM261x-SOM
 - EPWM0_A and EPWM0_B pin can be connected to an oscilloscope to view the waveform.
 - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
 - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.

-- For AM263X-LP or AM263PX-LP or AM261X-LP
-    - EPWM0_A and EPWM0_B pin can be connected to an oscilloscope to view the waveform.
-(Note this will require IO exapander configurations for AM261X-LP, please refer schematics and syscfg for details)
-    - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
-(Note this will require IO exapander configurations for AM261X-LP, please refer schematics and syscfg for details)
-    - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.
-(Note this will require IO exapander configurations for AM261X-LP, please refer schematics and syscfg for details)

 ## AM263X-CC or AM263PX-CC or AM261X-SOM
 When using AM263x-CC, AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)